jiripavelec/TPDAnalysisToolkit/README.md

 # TPDAnalysisToolkit
 Python-based program for analysing TPD data.
 Currently in the alpha stage!

-#Installation for Windows:
+# Prerequisites

-Download dist/ToolkitGUI folder and run ToolkitGUI.exe
+A python 3.x.x distribution.
+See https://www.python.org/downloads/

-#Installation for Mac:
+# Installation

-WIP
+Download the source code and run ToolkitGUI.py